segertonGH/HC-06-BT/README.md

-# HC-06-BT
+# HC-18-BLE
-An Arduino library for the HC-06 Bluetooth module using the BC417 chip.
-Made for version "hc01.comV2.0", but might work with others.
+An Arduino library for the HC-18 Bluetooth module from DSD TECH using the CC2640 chip.
+Made for version "HM10-V111" firmware, but might work with others.

 ## Background
-I was unable to get my Bluetooth module going, so I combined some other libraries to code my own.
-Maybe this might be helpful for others.
+This code is based on the orginal from dennistreysa/HC-06-BT

 ## Config
 There is not much you can configure.
 A minimal setup looks like the following: